Book a demo

 Video conferencing and messaging tools

 Video is key to forming authentic connections with buyers.
-Conferencing tools like Zoom give you the chance to make online meetings as personal as possible.
+Conferencing tools like Zoom allow you to make online meetings as personal as possible.

-Engage, ask interactive questions, maintain eye contact, and make sure that both video and sound is on!
+Engage, ask interactive questions, maintain eye contact, and ensure video and sound are on!

 Employee management tools

-Employee management tools in order to track and measure the wellbeing of employees.
+Employee management tools to track and measure the well-being of employees.

-Carefully follow the trends over time, discuss and act quickly to make sure your organisation stays healthy.
+Carefully follow the trends over time, discuss them, and act quickly to make sure your organization stays healthy.

 E-learning platforms

-E-learning platforms that support certification can allow you to quantify the uptake on new digital learning modules and improve sales team performance.
+E-learning platforms that support certification can allow you to quantify the uptake of new digital learning modules and improve sales team performance.

 Sales analytics tools

-Sales analytics tools enabling recording and coaching of customer meetings, makes it possible to understand how meetings are done, and how the sales dialogue is carried out.
+Sales analytics tools enabling recording and coaching customer meetings make it possible to understand how meetings are done and how the sales dialogue is carried out.

-Sales analytics provide insights for how to improve the business in general and the process in particular.
+Sales analytics provide insights into improving the business in general and the process in particular.

 Gamification tools